dk-raw/responsive-website-template/CLONE.md

-# Clone of Fork the Repository
+# Clone or Fork the Repository